Let's Explore Kubernetes:

 Kubelet

-Whilst the table in the dining area is the location where the ingredients are cooked, the Table Chef performs the cooking and assembly of the burger and all of the other delicious meals on the menu.
+While the table is the location where ingredients are cooked, the table chef performs the cooking and assembly of the burger and other meals on the menu.

 Checkpoint Click here to check in and see what you've learned so far